compscichris/Beehive/README.txt

 - Add a 3d GUI representation that is rotatable, while consistently moving.
 - This is the hardest part of the project, may require outside application of gui libraries and other sources.

+Phase 5: Will be determined at a future date.